RalstonFonseca/Getting-and-Cleaning-Data-Project/README.md

 	c) Uses descriptive activity names to name the activities in the data set
 	d) Appropriately labels the data set with descriptive variable names (tidy_data1.txt).
 	e) From the data set in step d, creates a second, independent tidy data set (tidy_data2.txt) with the average of each variable for each activity and each subject.
+	_Usage:_ The run_analysis.R script assumes there is internet connectivity to download the data.
+The script downloads the zip file in current working directory and unzips the contents.
+It does all the in memory trasnformations and saves the two data files in the current working directory.
 2) *CodeBook.md*, a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
 3) Two tidy datasets - *tidy_data1.txt* and *tidy_data2.txt* as described above.
 4) *README.md* describing the project and the contents.